Bakhrabad Gas Distribution Company Limited: History

-The Bakhrabad Gas Distribution company's calls for raising the price of gas in 2016 was denied by Bangladesh Energy Regulatory Commission.
+The Bakhrabad Gas Distribution company's calls for raising the price of gas in 2016 were denied by Bangladesh Energy Regulatory Commission.
 According to a news report of the Dhaka Tribune, CNG stations in Comilla District were illegally selling 1.2 billion taka of gas with the help of corrupt staffs in the company.
 In the 2017-2018 fiscal year the company made 21.7 million taka.